Android-for-Python/Camera4Kivy/README.md

 `p4a.hook = ./camerax_provider/gradle_options.py`

+The camerax gradle dependencies are architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.

 #### Run Time Permissions

 The following run time permissions must be in be requested in the app.
 As usual request these in build() or after on_start().
 See the examples.